FBI search of Mar-a-Lago: Release of search warrant and property receipt

 In keeping with longstanding DOJ reticence to comment on ongoing investigations, as well as the tight limits Attorney General Merrick Garland placed on such public statements, the government did not initially comment on the search.

 While the DOJ remained silent, a person close to Trump contacted a DOJ official to send a message from Trump to Garland.
 Trump wanted Garland to know that people around the country were angered by the search and what Trump could do to "reduce the heat".

 On August 11, the DOJ filed a motion in court to unseal the search warrant and property receipt, unless Trump objected to making them public.
 On the same day, Garland held a press conference, in which he said that the department had filed a motion to unseal the warrant and the property receipt "in light of the former president's public confirmation of the search, the surrounding circumstances, and the substantial public interest in this matter", and that he had personally approved the decision to seek the search warrant.
 Garland also said that "upholding the rule of law means applying the law evenly, without fear or favor" and criticized "recent unfounded attacks on the professionalism of the FBI and Justice Department agents and prosecutors".

 Trump later said on social media that he supported the release of the warrant and related documents, though he declined to release them himself, and his legal team agreed that the court should release them.
 The search warrant and property receipt were unsealed (made publicly available) on the afternoon of August 12, with the signatures of two FBI agents redacted.

+A year later, it was revealed that there had been a total of eight search warrants and affidavits.
+The government wanted them to remain secret, and it was not revealed whether the other seven had been for different locations nor what material had been sought.